UoMResearchIT/matlab-novice/episodes/04-plotting.md

 :::::::::::::::::::::::::::::::::::::::::  callout

-**Note:** We do not even need to have the vactor saved as a variable.
+**Note:** We do not even need to have the vector saved as a variable.
 We would obtain the same plot with the command `plot(mean(patient_data, 1))`.

 ::::::::::::::::::::::::::::::::::::::::::::::::::